 I have recently booked the flights to DR for a short vacation.
 I have received the email confirmation from Southwest airlines by Google email.
 Guess what?

 A few days later Google (not Southwest) sent me the email with a reminder about my flights.

 The answer is right in a front of your eyes: Google scans your emails WITHOUT your permission and collects even more data about you.
 The data is being sold.
 This is how they make money on your personal data.

 Amazon's Alexa is the same spy.

-In fact, your telephone with numerous applications is also your walking spy that never leaves you alone even during night hours.
+In fact, your telephone with numerous applications is also the walking spy that never leaves you alone even during night hours.
 You place it on the bedside table, don't you?
-If your installed application has an access to your microphone, it can record the conversation even if you do not unlock the phone.
+If your installed application has access to your microphone, it can record the conversation even if you do not unlock the phone.
 Do you have the guarantee that it wouldn't?

 When I talk to my kids about privacy, they argue that these companies will “just” use this data to advertise to you, and monitor your buying behavior patterns.
 The problem with this thinking is that someone has access to the raw data, including the ability to find out your name and attach it to that data.

 That “someone” is a real person who you don’t know.

 Maybe this person notices that you have left for vacation using the location data (your home vs. your current location, like in the Dominican Republic).
 Then they could decide to “keep an eye on your house,” seeing what kind of house you have by using Google Maps.
 They could use public records to find out who else is there.
 Then, who knows what could happen next?

 Marketing and advertising aren’t everything that can be done or is being done in reality, with your location data.